johnwalters/TallyStick/docs/Balance Sheet PRODUCT_SPEC.md

 | A15–A16 | 5, 7.1, 17.2–17.4 |
 | A17–A19 | 6, 7.2–7.3, 17.2–17.4 |

-## 19. Product-spec completion gate
+## 19. Completed product-spec gate

-The feature is not complete until:
+The first Balance Sheet release satisfied all of the following conditions:

 1. BS-001 through BS-030 and A1 through A19 pass.
 2. Every visible amount reconciles to its detail or disclosed derived formula.